Indira Gandhi Polytechnic College, Mahe

 Indira Gandhi Polytechnic College is an educational institution in Mahe, Pondicherry.
-The Polytechnic College was established in Mahe under PIPMATE in October 2000 (funded by Government of Puducherry) in collaboration with Department of Higher Education (Tamil Nadu).
-It was initially named as Mahe Polytechnic College and commonly known as IGPTC among students and alumni.
+The Polytechnic College was established in the year 2000 under the supervision of PIPMATE and is funded by Government of Puducherry in collaboration with Department of Higher Education (Tamil Nadu).
+The college was initially named as "Mahe Polytechnic College" and commonly known as "IGPTC" among students and the alumni.
 The institute is named after the former prime minister of India, and social reformer Indira Priyadarshini Gandhi.
-This college was functioning temporarily in Rajiv Gandhi ITI Campus from 19-10-2000 to 20-08-2012 and later shifted to its own campus from 21-08-2012.
+The college campus was functioning temporarily in Rajiv Gandhi ITI Campus till 2012 and later shifted to its own campus.

 About

 IGPTC campus is located off the Mahe-Palloor main road in Chalakkara.
 The campus houses two main blocks connected by a skywalk.